Scarabaeus1031/NEXAH/START_HERE.md

 Now you will see:

-- chaotic dynamics (Lorenz attractor)
+- chaotic motion
 - structured trajectories
 - adaptive behavior
-- regime transitions ("switches")
+- regime switching

 ---